Sports on TV for Friday, October 7 - WTOP News

 |8 p.m.

-ESPN — Wild Card Series: San Diego at NY Mets, Game 1
+ESPN — N.L.
+Wild Card Series: San Diego at NY Mets, Game 1

 |NBA BASKETBALL